AlexanderGrin/Memory-Game/README.md

 #      		Memory-Game
-Application is developed using HTML, CSS and Js.
+Application is developed using HTML, CSS and JS.